Coronavirus (Covid-19) guidance

-From general care to more complex needs, our aim is to ensure that you feel welcomed, happy and at home from the moment they arrive.
+From general care to more complex needs, the aim is to ensure that residents and their families feel welcomed, happy and at home from the moment they arrive.
 In short, the aim is for residents to live the best lives they possibly can and for families to feel reassured and confident that they are receiving the best possible care.

 The house, garden and facilities

-Converted to National Lifetime Home standards for access and use of aids, including wheelchairs, the rooms are bright and airy with the ground floor communal sitting rooms looking out over a pretty central lawned garden.
+Converted to National Lifetime Home standards for access and use of aids, including wheelchairs, the rooms are bright and airy with the ground floor communal sitting rooms looking out over a landscaped lawn.

-In our newly refurbished first floor dining room our catering team serves freshly home cooked meals; delicious and nutritious to suit varying tastes and your dietary requirements, the dishes always attract plenty of praise.
+In a newly refurbished dining room, the catering team serves fresh, home cooked, delicious and nutritious meals to suit varying tastes and dietary requirements.

-All our ensuite bedrooms offer level access showers, TV and telephone points and emergency call system, together with French doors on to a balcony or patio, some open out on to our secure landscaped gardens.
-All are spacious enough for you to make them your own with personal furniture and possessions and care staff encourage residents to use the gardens throughout the seasons, to enjoy the landscape and local wildlife.
+All en-suite bedrooms offer level-access showers, TV and telephone points and an emergency call system.
+French doors lead on to a balcony or patio or secure landscaped gardens.
+They are spacious enough for residents to furnish with personal furniture and possessions and care staff encourage residents to use the gardens throughout the seasons, to enjoy the landscape and local wildlife.

-As well as our landscaped gardens, dining room and sitting rooms we also offer further communal facilities, including our hairdressing facility and library.
-Wi-Fi is available in our
+As well as the gardens, dining room and sitting rooms, there are further communal facilities, including a hairdressing facility and library.
+Wi-Fi is available in all communal areas.

 Safe and supportive